4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 - **Step 4:** Preprocess the content of each text.
 This is a very important step.

 Real-world data is often incomplete, inconsistent, and/or lacking in certain behaviors or trends, and is likely to contain many errors.
 Data pre-processing is a proven method of resolving such issues.This will help in getting better results through the classification algorithms.
-You can see the detail of the cleaning process below.
+You can see the detail of the cleaning process below in "Detail of data pre-processing steps".

 - **Step 5:** Separate train and test datasets

 - **Step 6:** Encoding the target

 Label encode the target variable to transform its string type, if so, into numerical values which the model can understand.
+This can be done as one of your first steps too, but make sure it is converted before splitting the data into train and test.

 - **Step 7:** Bag of words (vectorization)